General affine adjunctions, Nullstellens\"atze, and dualities: Two classical examples

-In particular, $U(\Cx)=[0,1]$, the real unit interval.
-In the following we always topologies $[0,1]$ with its Euclidean topology, and powers $[0,1]^S$ with the product topology.
-It is elementary that the restriction of a $^{*}$-homomorphism $A\to B$ to $U(A)$ induces a function $U(A)\to U(B)$, for all $C^*$-algebras $A$ and $B$, so that $U$ is indeed a functor.
+In particular, writing $\Cx$ for the $C^*$-algebra on the complex numbers, $U(\Cx)=[0,1]$, the real unit interval.
+It is elementary that the restriction of a $^{*}$-homomorphism $A\to B$ to $U(A)$ induces a function $U(A)\to U(B)$, so that $U$ is indeed a functor.

-\begin{theorem} The category $\Cst$ is equivalent to the category $\Va^*$ of models of a \textup{(}necessarily infinitary\textup{)} algebraic variety.
-Moreover, under this equivalence the underlying set functor of the variety naturally corresponds to the functor $U\colon \Cst\to\Set$ above.
-The left adoint $F$ to the functor $U$ associates to a set $S$ the $C^*$-algebra of all complex valued, continuous functions on the compact Hausdorff space $[0,1]^{S}$.\end{theorem} \begin{proof}It is well known that the unit-ball functor on $C^*$-algebras is monadic over $\Set$, see \cite[Theorem 1.7]{Negrep}.
-The functor $U$ that we are considering here is a variant of the unit-ball functor.
-See \cite{pr} for further background and results.
-The fact that no finitary variety can dualise $\KH$ was proved, as a consequence of a considerably stronger result, in \cite{Bana}.
-Together with Gelfand duality this shows that $\Va^*$ cannot be finitary. \end{proof}

-\begin{remark} In \cite{Isbell}, Isbell proved that there is a finite set of finitary operations, along with a single infinitary operation of countably infinite parity, that generate all operations in $\Va^*$.
-It has been a long-standing open problem to provide a manageable equational axiomatisation of $\Va^*$.
-A solution to this problem appears in \cite{Marra-Reggio}, where a \emph{finite} axiomatisation is provided.
-The interested reader is referred to \cite{Marra-Reggio} for details.
-For our purposes here, we do not need an explicit presentation of $\Va^*$.
-Indeed, we shall identify $C^*$-algebras with objects of $\Va^*$ whenever convenient, it being understood that this identification is via Theorem \ref{thm:negrepontis}. \end{remark} We start by setting: \begin{enumerate} \item $\Va:=\Va^{*}$, and \item $A:=U(\Cx)=[0,1]$. \end{enumerate}

-Corollary \ref{cor:algadj} ensures that there exists a dual adjunction $\C^{q}\dashv \V^{q}$ between $\Va^{*}$ and the category of subsets of $[0,1]^{\mu}$ ---with $\mu$ ranging among all cardinals--- and definable maps.